-With an avalanche of invoices to pay, measuring Accounts Payable performance might be a low priority for your finance team.
+With an avalanche of invoices to pay, processes to keep on top of, and demanding workloads, measuring Accounts Payable metrics might be a lower priority for your finance team.
 Especially as an IOFM report found the median number of invoices processed by AP teams climbed 28% year-over-year while headcount dropped 12%.

-But effective AP performance measurement can have a direct impact on your business’s bottom line.
-By benchmarking against other organisations and identifying inefficiencies, you can start to streamline your AP processes.
-This leads to quicker processing, lower costs, fewer errors and less loss to fraud.
+Measuring Accounts Payable performance effectively can have a direct impact on your business objectives.
+By benchmarking against other organisations and identifying inefficiencies, you can start to streamline your Accounts Payable processes, leading to quicker invoice processing, lower costs, fewer invoice errors and less loss to fraud.

 Invoices received